elytra/Engination/README.md

 # Engination Enginogrammetry
-Industrialism and Automation for Lazor Enthusiasts
+Industrialism and Automation for Laser Enthusiasts

 #License: MIT
 See LICENSE for details.
 Go ahead and add this mod to your modpack!